re4388/user-CRUD-Firebase-Realtime-db/readme.md

 ## Why?

-A CRUD Endpoint linking to more rate limit firebase realtimeDB to allow me to have a backend ready!
+I just need a set of CRUD Endpoint to let me to play with  my frontend code.

 ### Create User